 Peer-to-peer support programme

 If you are an Undergraduate or a Taught masters student and want to develop and improve your written assignment skills, you can get advice from a mentor.
-Our mentors, this year, are Somia Bibi and Farah Elahi, doctoral level researchers in disciplines directly related to academic writing.
-They can help you with your module assignment writing, weekly at The Learning Grid (University House), WBS, and Humanities.
+Our mentors, this year, are Somia Bibi, Freya Verlander and Harbir Bal, doctoral level researchers in disciplines directly related to academic writing.
+They can help you with your module assignment writing, weekly at The Learning Grid (University House), WBS, and the new Student Opportunity Hub

 You can either attend the drop-in sessions as timetabled below, or you can request time with a personal mentor.
 This is a right-here-right-now advising exercise, so if you require immediate help with any of the following areas: